-- .1 Do complete installation in accordance with CSA C22.1 except where specified otherwise. - .2 Do overhead and underground systems in accordance with CSA C22.3 No.1 except where specified otherwise. - .3 The Electrical Subcontractor shall obtain and ascertain information from all other sub-trades as to the extent and details of any additional electrical Work to complete all systems served with electrical power or controlled electrically and, where necessary, allow in his Bid for such Work.
-No extra claim will be accepted for Work on such systems whether they are; as specified in architectural, structural, landscape or mechanical plans and specifications; or proposed and accepted as alternate systems. - .4 Any electrical and communication Work carried out on behalf of, or by, other Subcontractors shall be in accordance with the regulations of the Canadian Electrical Code and the applicable clauses of this specification. - .5 It shall be the Electrical Subcontractor's responsibility to ensure that all Subcontractors and suppliers of electrical equipment observe the applicable clauses of the electrical specifications. - .6 In case of differences between Subcontractors regarding extent of Work responsibilities, such matters shall be referred to the Contract Administrator through the Electrical Subcontractor.
+- .1 Do complete installation in accordance with CSA C22.1 except where specified otherwise. - .2 The Electrical Subcontractor shall obtain and ascertain information from all other sub-trades as to the extent and details of any additional electrical Work to complete all systems served with electrical power or controlled electrically and, where necessary, allow in his Bid for such Work.
+No extra claim will be accepted for Work on such systems whether they are; as specified in architectural, structural, landscape or mechanical plans and specifications; or proposed and accepted as alternate systems. - .3 Any electrical and communication Work carried out on behalf of, or by, other Subcontractors shall be in accordance with the regulations of the Canadian Electrical Code and the applicable clauses of this specification. - .4 It shall be the Electrical Subcontractor's responsibility to ensure that all Subcontractors and suppliers of electrical equipment observe the applicable clauses of the electrical specifications. - .5 In case of differences between Subcontractors regarding extent of Work responsibilities, such matters shall be referred to the Contract Administrator through the Electrical Subcontractor.
 Should any discrepancy between the specification and drawings leave the Electrical Subcontractor in doubt as to the true intent and meaning, a ruling shall be obtained from the Contract Administrator before the Bid is submitted.
-If this is not done it will be the Electrical Subcontractor's responsibility to ensure that the more expensive alternate has been included. - .7 Prior to the Bid, the Electrical Subcontractor shall visit the Site and report to the Contract Administrator any condition which might prevent him from performing his contract as specified.
-No extra will be allowed for if this procedure is not followed. - .8 Should any Work or material be needed which is not specified or shown on the drawings and is nevertheless necessary for properly carrying out the obvious intent, such Work or materials shall be provided without additional cost.
+If this is not done it will be the Electrical Subcontractor's responsibility to ensure that the more expensive alternate has been included. - .6 Prior to the Bid, the Electrical Subcontractor shall visit the Site and report to the Contract Administrator any condition which might prevent him from performing his contract as specified.
+No extra will be allowed for if this procedure is not followed. - .7 Should any Work or material be needed which is not specified or shown on the drawings and is nevertheless necessary for properly carrying out the obvious intent, such Work or materials shall be provided without additional cost.